Morris C. Shumiatcher: Author and lecturer

 Shumiatcher frequently lectured and wrote on "literature, the arts, philosophy, law, human rights and obligations, the monarchy, politics and international relations".
 He was regularly interviewed in the media and appeared on a current affairs daily radio program; The World in Focus television program; and Civil Liberties and the Law, a lecture series broadcast nationally by the CTV Television Network.

 Philanthropist and art patron

 Shumiatcher and his wife Jacqueline were prominent supporters of the arts community in Regina, distributing millions of dollars in support of symphonies, theatres, universities, art galleries, and other charities.
-Since his death in 2004, Jacqui continues to make donations in both their names.
+After his death in 2004, Jacqui Shumiatcher continued to make donations in both their names.
 Their endowments include: